-Neighbourhood Houses actively work to redress structural disadvantages through their philosophy, pronciples and practices.
+Neighbourhood Houses actively work to redress structural disadvantages through their philosophy, principles and practices.
 They are inclusive and supportive of people from diverse backgrounds and with varying abilities.

 History of Neighbourhood Houses

 Neighbourhood Houses and Learning Centres were first established in Victoria in the early 1970s.
-The movement grew from the grass roots out of local community need, particularly the isolation of women in the community, with vision to bring people together and enhance the opportunities of people and communities.
+The movement grew from the grass roots out of local community needs, particularly the isolation of women in the community, with the vision to bring people together and enhance the opportunities of people and communities.